 The special Mourning Room varies in price.
 Please contact me for further information at firstname.lastname@example.org

-My intention is to honor personal and collective losses to allow the souls to move in their deepest humanity.
+My intention is to honor personal and collective losses to allow the soul movements to keep moving by honoring our deepest humanity.